shpwrck/rancher-training-material/cluster-provisioning/script/source.md

   sync: freeze)

 <!-- Start Script -->
-Finally, if you'd like take advantage of the managed kubernetes offerings of AWS, Azure, or GCP, then you can use operator based provisioning.
+Finally, if you'd like to take advantage of the managed kubernetes offerings of AWS, Azure, or GCP, then you can use operator based provisioning.
 With this mode Rancher will declaratively maintain the state of EKS, AKS, or GKE.
 <!-- End Script -->